MarinaPanchenko12345/FinalProject/README.md

    On the repository's GitHub page, click the Code button, then select Download ZIP.
    After downloading, extract the ZIP file to your local machine.

-2. **Add the folder .env**
+2. **Create a `.env` in the `backend` directory:**
+   Use the .env.example file as a template and add the required environment variables to your .env file.
+   `##Enviroment##
+   NODE_ENV="development"
+   PORT=9898

+   ##Mongo##
+   ATLAS_DB_URL="mongodb+srv://your-username:your-password@clusternodejs.x8ooh.mongodb.net/project-node-js?retryWrites=true& w=majority&appName=ClusterNodeJs"
+   MONGO_DB_URL="mongodb://127.0.0.1:27017/project-node-js"

+   ##Authentication##
+   JWT_SECRET="your-jwt-secret"
+   GOOGLE_CLIENT_ID="your-google-client-id"
+   GOOGLE_CLIENT_SECRET="your-google-client-secret"

+   ##Session##
+   SESSION_SECRET="your-session-secret"

+   ##Email##
+   EMAIL_USER="your-email-user"
+   EMAIL_PASSWORD="your-email-password"`

-   Add the .env file to folder backend, I provided separately and include the environment variables.
-Use NODE_ENV="development" for the local MongoDB Compass database or NODE_ENV="production" for connecting to MongoDB Atlas.
+   Use`NODE_ENV="development"`for the local MongoDB Compass database or`NODE_ENV="production"`for connecting to MongoDB Atlas.

 3. **Install dependencies:**
-   Install all the necessary dependencies in folder backend and frontend using npm : npm install This command will download all the required Node and React modules based.
+   Install all the necessary dependencies in folder backend and frontend using npm :`npm install` This command will download all the required Node and React modules based.
 4. **npm start**
-   Once the installation is complete, start the project in the terminal with: `npm start`
+   Once the installation is complete, start the project in the terminal with:`npm start`

 - folder backend:
   Runs the app with Node.js.
   Requires a MongoDB Atlas Cluster and MongoDB Compass for database management.
   Uses nodemon to automatically restart the app when edits are made.
   The page will reload if you make edits.
   The terminal will print messages:
   Blue: "listening on port 9898".
   Yellow: "Connected to Local database" (if there are no login errors).
 - folder frontend:
   Runs the React application.
   Automatically opens the default browser to load the homepage.
   If edits are made to the frontend code, the page will reload automatically.

 ### Functionality